-Landmark trial shows type 2 diabetes drug protects against kidney failure – new hope for millions worldwide by Rosie Loft
+Landmark trial shows type 2 diabetes drug protects against kidney failure – new hope for millions worldwide

 A new treatment for people with type 2 diabetes and kidney disease reduced kidney failure rates by a third, according to a landmark trial.
 The results, published in The New England Journal of Medicine, also showed heart failure was reduced by over 30 per cent, and major cardiovascular events (including dying from heart and circulatory disease, or having a heart attack or stroke) by about 20 per cent.

 The drug canagliflozin was developed to lower glucose levels for people with type 2 diabetes, but today has been shown to protect against kidney failure as well.
 It also significantly reduced the risk of cardiovascular complications including heart failure, which are common among people with kidney disease.

 There are 4.7 million people in the UK living with diabetes and four in five people with diabetes will develop some form of kidney disease.
 Lead author Professor Vlado Perkovic, of The George Institute for Global Health, said there was an urgent need for this new treatment given the surging rates of diabetes.

 Researchers say the results, which were presented at the ISN World Congress of Nephrology in Melbourne today, can be implemented immediately as the drug is already available.

 The study recruited 4,401 patients with diabetes and kidney disease from 34 countries.
 Half were given canagliflozin on top of best available current care for kidney disease according to current guidelines – using either angiotensin-converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs).
 The control group received best available care, and a placebo.